bossanova808/CommerceRegisterOnCheckout/README.md

 At any point in your checkout flow before the final payment/order completion, you need to make one additional POST request.
 I do this by ajax just before the payment form is submitted.

 This request must post the users desired password to the `saveRegistrationDetails` controller.
-This password is then encyrypted using Craft's built in encryption mechanisms, and saved along with the order number to a temporary database record.
+This password is then encrypted using Craft's built in encryption mechanisms, and saved along with the order number to a temporary database record.

 It's very simple, here's some sample code: